 We don’t need to lose heat.
-We can determine today, as the Lord knocks at our heart, to draw near to the fire of God’s presence.
-We can determine that we will not seek him haphazardly, but continually.
-We can speak to our own soul about the ever present danger of growing cool in our affection for Jesus, and every day, set our eyes on a full rolling boil.
+The Lord Jesus Christ knocks at our heart, inviting us to draw near to the fire of God’s presence.
+He offers us not an intermittent communion, but a constant one.
+In spite of the ever present danger of growing cool in our affection for the Living God, Christ is here, by the Flame of his Spirit, to lead us onward to a full rolling boil.

 Seek his presence continually!
 He who calls you to this is faithful.
 He will surely answer you and ignite your mind and heart with his holy fire.